Zamiell/racing-plus/docs/challenges.md

   - ➕ Sacred Heart
   - ➕ Godhead
   - ➕ Crown of Light
+  - ➕ Sawblade (custom orbital with the same speed as AB+ orbitals & 11 contact damage)
   - ➖ Mom's Knife (to 0 weight from 0.2 weight)
 - On the first character, Devil Rooms will have nothing in them if you teleport to one from a Curse Room on Basement 1.
 (This prevents resetting for a Devil Room item.)